Chapter Fourteen: Fresh Kill:

 “Right!” he whispered.
 The man walked over to Anna and took her by the arm.

 “Come on Anna, let’s go,” he whispered.
 They both walked away from the crime scene together.
 The demons watched them leave.

 “Still believe she’s the enemy?”
 Mike whispered to Emiko.
 The demon woman shook her head.

-I will make you proud mama!/” he thought. “/I promise!/” On a minor note, he was also glad for two things: he didn’t stab Anna like the rest of his victims and that he burned the family’s curse straight down to the bone in her wrists.
-Oh yes, she would be fun to kill once again!
+I will make you proud mama!/, he thought, /I promise!
+On a minor note, he was also glad for two things: he didn’t stab Anna like the rest of his victims and that he burned the family’s curse straight down to the bone in her wrists.
+Meanwhile, Kato waited for Anna and Tsuzuki in the nearest café.